 Which is... fine, I guess?
 It certainly fits the genre, and players are still kind of in danger if they were punching the GMC who the grenade landed near...

-But it's also really clunky, and involves at least a dozen die rolls (one per character) to resolve this single event, in a game that's otherwise for the most part pretty fast and simple.
+But it's also really clunky, and could easily involve a dozen die rolls (one per character) to resolve this single event, in a game that's otherwise for the most part pretty fast and simple.

 Also, the Wild Grenade schtick seems actively bad now that I understand this.
 Chances were already pretty good that you'd never get hurt by your own grenades if you don't have that Schtick.
 The schtick is effective "take 20 damage and pay 1 fortune to turn your area-effect weapon into a single-target weapon that can't target the person you most wanted to hurt".
 That seems awful.